arielmission-space/PAOS/docs/source/user/material/index.rst

 while for ultraviolet the opposite behaviour is typically the case (anomalous dispersion).

-See later in :ref:`Plotting refractive indices` for the dispersion behaviour of supported optical materials in `PAOS`.
+See later in :ref:`Supported materials` for the dispersion behaviour of supported optical materials in `PAOS`.

 .. _Sellmeier: